 The process of obtaining regulatory approvals, both in the United States and in other countries, is time consuming, expensive, may take many years, if approval is obtained at all, and can vary substantially based upon a variety of factors, including the type, complexity and novelty of the product candidates involved.
 Changes in marketing approval policies during the development period, changes in or the enactment of additional statutes or regulations, or changes in regulatory review for each submitted BLA, or equivalent application types, may cause delays in the approval or rejection of an application.
-The FDA and comparable authorities in other countries have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other trials.
+The FDA and comparable authorities in other countries have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other trials, including with respect to our planned submission of an sBLA to the FDA (following Regeneron's transfer to us of its BLA for rilonacept in the United States for the treatment of CAPS approved in 2008) to seek approval for the commercial marketing of rilonacept in the United States for recurrent pericarditis.

-In addition, we plan to have Regeneron transfer its BLA for rilonacept in the United States for the treatment of CAPS following positive clinical data readout, if any, from our global, pivotal Phase 3 clinical trial, RHAPSODY, to enable us to file an sBLA with the FDA to seek approval for the commercial marketing of rilonacept in the United States for the treatment of recurrent pericarditis.
+In addition, based on the top-line data from our global, pivotal Phase 3 clinical trial, RHAPSODY, we expect Regeneron to transfer its BLA for rilonacept in the United States for the treatment of CAPS to enable us to submit an sBLA to the FDA to seek approval for the commercial marketing of rilonacept in the United States for recurrent pericarditis.
 The rights with respect to CAPS would remain with Regeneron until the date that we receive such approval from the FDA, if at all.
-In order for the BLA to be transferred to us, we must coordinate numerous activities with Regeneron in advance and take over certain responsibilities and obligations with respect to owning the BLA.
-The process to transfer a BLA is complex and resource intensive, and may be more so than we anticipate.
+In connection with the transfer of the BLA to us, we must coordinate numerous activities with Regeneron in advance and take over certain responsibilities and obligations with respect to owning the BLA.
+The activities in connection with the transfer of the BLA is complex and resource intensive, and may be more so than we anticipate.
 Further, if Regeneron or we do not perform in accordance with our expectations, or we are not ready to assume the responsibilities on a timely basis, or the timing of the BLA transfer is otherwise delayed, our ability to file an sBLA with the FDA may be delayed, which could delay FDA approval or our commercialization of rilonacept, and our ability to generate revenue from rilonacept could be materially impaired.